-The Blind Spot Information System with Trailer Tow is designed to aid you in detecting vehicles that may have entered the detection area zone (A).
+The system is designed to detect vehicles that may have entered the blind spot zone (A).
 The detection area is on both sides of your vehicle and trailer, extending rearward from the exterior mirrors to the end of your trailer.